 Interested in working at Lassen Volcanic National Park?
-Learn more about employment opportunities with the National Park Service by visiting our national website.
+You can view current job opportunities below or learn more about employment opportunities with the National Park Service, including opportunities for students and volunteers, by visiting our national website.

 Select Mineral or Manzanita Lake, CA to Apply to Positions at Lassen

 The location(s) in the summaries below may display another location, however you can select Lassen Volcanic from the possible work locations by highlighting duty stations Mineral, CA (park headquarters) and Manzanita Lake (northwestern area).

 Lassen hires several Park Guide (GS-4) and/or Park Ranger (GS-5) positions for the summer (approximately June-October) season.
 Lassen may also occasionally offer Park Guide (GS-3) positions.
 Lassen does not hire Park Ranger (GS-7) at this time.
 Positions generally open for application on USAJOBs.gov in October or November for the following summer.

 Current Job Opportunities

 Work for Our Partners